A Common Pipeline for Harmonizing Electronic Health Record Data for Translational Research

 In spite of the large volume of work devoted to EHR data preparation, significant gaps remain when working with multi-institutional EHR data \citep{aminoleslami2024ehrs}.
-Existing tools designed for data from a single institution fail to address the variability in coding practices across institutions, which is a key challenge of an integrative analyses.
-Many health systems use local medical codes (i.e., codes specific to their system) that are not mapped to standardized coding systems.
-To enable analysis, these local codes must first be standardized and harmonized across datasets.
-Traditionally, standardization has been achieved by mapping local codes within specific domains (e.g., diagnostic or medication codes) to standard coding systems, either manually or using automated tools like Medication Extraction and Normalization (MedXN) \citep{sohn2014medxn, hong2019developing, ramakrishnaiah2023ehr}.
-However, recent advances in Large Language Models (LLMs) and representation learning have facilitated the generation of semantic embeddings, which are vector representations that capture the meanings of EHR codes and their relationships.
-Embeddings significantly enhance the efficiency and accuracy of data standardization, which is a critical aspect of preparing multi-institutional EHR data.
-To the best of our knowledge, existing tools, such as ehrapy, lack user-friendly modules for code roll-up or standardizing local codes and do not incorporate advances in representation learning for this purpose.
+Existing tools designed for data from a single institution fail to address the variability in coding practices across institutions.
+For example, many health systems use local medical codes (i.e., codes specific to their system) that are not mapped to standardized coding systems.
+Traditionally, standardization has been achieved by mapping local codes to standard coding systems, either manually or using automated tools like Medication Extraction and Normalization (MedXN) \citep{sohn2014medxn, ramakrishnaiah2023ehr}.
+Recently, advances in Large Language Models (LLMs) and representation learning have facilitated the generation of semantic embeddings, which are vector representations that capture the meanings of EHR codes and their relationships.
+Embeddings can be used to significantly enhance the efficiency and accuracy of data standardization, which is a critical aspect of preparing multi-institutional data.
+However, available pipelines lack user-friendly modules for local code standardization and do not leverage representation learning for harmonization.

-A key innovation of PEHRT is its inclusion of code and documentation for state-of-the-art methods for representation learning and harmonization that generate semantic embeddings from summary-level EHR data from multiple institutions and from LLMs.
-PEHRT also includes detailed protocols for data pre-processing that are not fully integrated into any existing tools.
-For example, rolling up medical codes to higher-level concepts is especially challenging for researchers unfamiliar with EHR data, as multiple ontologies may represent a single concept.
-PEHRT provides researchers with detailed guidance on medical code roll-up as well as general instructions for processing a broad range of structured data (e.g., diagnostic codes, medication prescriptions, laboratory tests, procedures) and unstructured data in the form of free-text (e.g., progress notes, radiology reports).